POMDPPlanners.environments.push_pomdp package

 Parameters:

-• action (ndarray) – Action executed from the state
+• action (ndarray) – Action executed from state.

 Return type: